cabonyi/Technical-onboarding-document/Technical Onboarding Guide.md

         <priceType>NOT_APPLICABLE</priceType>
 ```
 Allowed Values: FIXED_PRICED, NOT_APPLICABLE
+The Value "NOT_APPLICABLE" is used for products that does not specify price (example in Job category)
 ______
 ### price
 Use price to tell customers the price of the product you are selling.
 The meaning of the value depends on the price type.